Merck (MRK)

 Merck Quarterly Revenue

-Merck also reports sales performance excluding currency movements, which are outside the company’s control and not indicative of demand.
-Over the last two years, its constant currency sales averaged 6.1% year-on-year growth.
+We can better understand the company’s sales dynamics by analyzing its constant currency revenue, which excludes currency movements that are outside their control and not indicative of demand.
+Over the last two years, its constant currency sales averaged 5.6% year-on-year growth.
 Because this number is better than its normal revenue growth, we can see that foreign exchange rates have been a headwind for Merck.
 Merck Constant Currency Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 4.6% over the next 12 months, similar to its two-year rate.
-This projection doesn't excite us and indicates its newer products and services will not catalyze better top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 3.3% over the next 12 months, similar to its two-year rate.
+This projection doesn't excite us and implies its newer products and services will not lead to better top-line performance yet.
 At least the company is tracking well in other measures of financial health.

 7. Operating Margin

-Analyzing the trend in its profitability, Merck’s operating margin rose by 17.6 percentage points over the last five years, as its sales growth gave it operating leverage.
-This performance was mostly driven by its recent improvements as the company’s margin has increased by 21 percentage points on a two-year basis.
+Analyzing the trend in its profitability, Merck’s operating margin rose by 6.2 percentage points over the last five years, as its sales growth gave it operating leverage.
+This performance was mostly driven by its recent improvements as the company’s margin has increased by 28.1 percentage points on a two-year basis.
+These data points are very encouraging and show momentum is on its side.

 Merck Trailing 12-Month Operating Margin (GAAP)

-In Q3, Merck generated an operating margin profit margin of 39%, up 15.5 percentage points year on year.
-This increase was a welcome development and shows it was more efficient.
+In Q4, Merck generated an operating margin profit margin of 20.9%, down 6.6 percentage points year on year.
+This contraction shows it was less efficient because its expenses grew faster than its revenue.

 8. Earnings Per Share

-Merck’s EPS grew at a spectacular 12.9% compounded annual growth rate over the last five years, higher than its 7% annualized revenue growth.
+Merck’s EPS grew at a remarkable 9.9% compounded annual growth rate over the last five years, higher than its 7.8% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

 Merck Trailing 12-Month EPS (Non-GAAP)

 We can take a deeper look into Merck’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Merck’s operating margin expanded by 17.6 percentage points over the last five years.
-On top of that, its share count shrank by 1.6%.
-These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
+As we mentioned earlier, Merck’s operating margin declined this quarter but expanded by 6.2 percentage points over the last five years.
+Its share count also shrank by 1.7%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
 Merck Diluted Shares Outstanding

 9. Cash Is King